Dry, Hot Weather Forecast For City - UrduPoint

 Dry, Hot Weather Forecast For City

-The local Met Office has forecast a dry and hot weather for city for the next 24 hours
+The local Met Office Saturday forecast a dry and hot weather for city during next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 13th May, 2022 ) :The local Met Office has forecast a dry and hot weather for city for the next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 14th May, 2022 ) :The local Met Office Saturday forecast a dry and hot weather for city during next 24 hours.

-The highest maximum temperature 46 degrees centigrade and the lowest minimum 32 degrees centigrade were recorded during last 24 hours.
+The highest maximum temperature 47 centigrade and the lowest minimum 32 centigrade were recorded during last 24 hours.

 The dry weather has also been forecast for rest of the region.